 As cease and desist letters are seen as the step before legal proceedings, parties may refer to them in any subsequent court action.
 For example, the statement of claim may make reference to the cease and desist letter.
 You should also keep in mind that parties can use this letter in any costs applications in subsequent legal proceedings which may arise.

 What If I Receive a Cease and Desist Letter?

 If another party sends you a cease and desist letter, it is advised you seek legal advice.
 Failure to respond or address the conduct raised in the letter may mean that the party takes (costly and time-consuming) court action against you.
 Even if you don’t believe you have partaken in the alleged activity, it is wise to respond and try to reach a negotiated outcome.

 A cease and desist letter can be a powerful tool and is a necessary first step if a party is breaching a contract or engaging in other infringing behaviour.
 As this correspondence is often a precursor to potential court action, a lawyer should draft the letter.
-If you have any questions or need assistance with drafting, get in touch with our specialist disputes team on 1300 544 755 for fill out the form.
+If you have any questions or need assistance with drafting, get in touch with LegalVision’s dispute resolution lawyers on 1300 544 755 for fill out the form on this page.

 Was this article helpful?